SingLZ/Wordle/README.md

     limitations under the License.

-# Project 2 - *Name of App Here*
+# Project 2 - Wordle

-Submitted by: **Your Name Here**
+Submitted by: Lixing Zheng

-**Name of your app** is an app that ...
-[TODO]
+Wordle is an app that allow users to play word guessing.

-Time spent: **X** hours spent in total
+Time spent: 4 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can change the number of letters per row (the length of the goal word)
+- [✓] User can change the number of letters per row (the length of the goal word)
-- [ ] User can change the numbers of rows on the board (how many guesses allowed)
+- [✓] User can change the numbers of rows on the board (how many guesses allowed)
-- [ ] User can select a new themed set to pull the goal word from
+- [✓] User can select a new themed set to pull the goal word from
-- [ ] User can select "alien wordle", causing the goal word to change after each guess
+- [✓] User can select "alien wordle", causing the goal word to change after each guess

 The following **optional** features are implemented:

-- [ ] App displays a reset button on the top left to reset the game (but make no changes to the settings)
+- [✓] App displays a reset button on the top left to reset the game (but make no changes to the settings)

 The following **additional** features are implemented: